Assessment design is fundamental to our goal of providing meaningful and engaging learning experiences for our students.

-In 2015 the CTL team undertook a comprehensive investigation of assessment practices as part of a project to provide a framework for assessment excellence.
-The result is a resource you can access here that includes:
+The CTL team undertook a comprehensive investigation of assessment practices as part of a project to provide a framework for assessment excellence.
+The result is a resource you can access that includes:

-Access SCU Assessment policies for details about purpose, procedures, design (weightings, workloads, criteria), implementation (timely feedback, penalties for late admission, moderation), quality assurance and enhancement
+SCU Assessment policies for details about purpose, procedures, design (weightings, workloads, criteria), implementation (timely feedback penalties for late admission) quality assurance enhancement.

-CTL provide support and resources to assist in all stages of assessment design, development, integration and reporting.
+CTL provide support and resources to assist all stages of assessment design, development, integration and reporting.

 - Assessment for Learning